timisbusy/node-amqp-stats/README.md

 # Node.js Interface for RabbitMQ Management Statistics

-## This package creates an easy interface for getting statistics from a RabbitMQ instance with the management plugin installed.
+### This package creates an easy interface for getting statistics from a RabbitMQ instance with the management plugin installed.
 Read more about the management plugin here:

 - http://www.rabbitmq.com/management.html
 - http://hg.rabbitmq.com/rabbitmq-management/raw-file/rabbitmq_v2_8_1/priv/www/api/index.html

-## Required:
+## Required

 You will need: